mohabouje/WinToast/README.md

 ## Example of Usage

-*For an easy usage,  you can just use the available singleton instance.*
+*For easy usage, you can just use the available singleton instance.*

 First step, Import the header file wintoastlib.h to your project.
 You should check if your Windows Version is supported by the library.